Commercial Agent and Publisher Contracts | AAS FAQ | About Algonkian Author Salon

 What distinguishes the Algonkian approach taken at the Author Salon?
 A few things as follows:

 - Our model-and-context pedagogy that provides models of craft taken from great fiction authors and playwrights, thereby enabling the writer to pick and choose the most appropriate techniques for utilization in the context of their own work-in-progress.

 - Emphasis on providing pragmatic, evidence-based novel writing guidance rather than encouraging multiple opinions and "writer conference myths" that might well confuse the aspiring author.

 - Peer group feedback filtered by strict critique guidelines designed to minimize politics, as well as ignorance, and thereby produce useful results--followed by AAS staff review prior to agent pitch sessions.

-- Our belief that a writer's particular genre market must first be thoroughly understood and taken into consideration when it comes to the planning of the novel, and on every level from narrative hook to final plot point (and this clearly separates us from MFA approach found at university programs like Iowa and Stanford).
+- Our belief that a writer's particular genre market must first be thoroughly understood and taken into consideration when it comes to the planning of the novel, and on every level from narrative hook to final plot point.
+This is what clearly separates us from the MFA approach found at university programs like Iowa and Stanford.